-Skadden’s integrated practice and global platform position the firm well to provide the strategic legal solutions necessary for FinTech clients to keep up with constantly evolving platforms, technologies and services in this space.
-Our practice draws on our market-leading capabilities in mergers and acquisitions, corporate finance, financial regulation and enforcement, and intellectual property and technology.
+Skadden’s integrated practices and global platform position the firm well to provide the strategic legal solutions necessary for fintech clients to keep up with constantly evolving platforms, technologies and services in this space.
+Our practice — which was top ranked in several categories of Chambers FinTech 2023, named the 2021 Fintech Law Firm of the Year (Large Cap), recognized for the 2021 Financial Technology Deal of the Year (Large Cap) by The Deal and selected as one of Law360’s Fintech Groups of the Year for 2022 — draws on our market-leading capabilities in mergers and acquisitions, corporate finance, financial regulation and enforcement, and intellectual property and technology.

 - Finance.
 We advise on the full spectrum of financing transactions and complex financial products, from traditional equity and debt capital markets transactions to derivatives and structured finance matters.
 Our group provides guidance on all phases of the investment life cycle, from pre-IPO financings to virtually any type of venture capital, IPO, M&A or other liquidity strategies.
 We also negotiate all critical provisions related to financing documentation, including those related to governance, registration rights and other areas and ensuring that no provision attracts unnecessary regulatory scrutiny.